Music Foundation Model as Generic Booster for Music Downstream Tasks: Experiments

 As shown in Table~\ref{tab:mixing}, conditioning both architectures with the \mfm features improved objective performance.
 The training and validation curves in Figure~\ref{fig:mixing_trainvalid_curves} of Appendix~\ref{appendix:mixing_results} show a faster loss decrease in early epochs and better generalization, respectively.
 Although there is no standardized objective evaluation due to the subjective nature of the task~\citep{steinmetz2022automix}, the presented metrics suggest that the best-performing model closely aligns with the target mixes, resembling professional human-made mixes.

-Using the \mfm features leads to the best model performance.
-The \musicgen features provide improvements but not as effective as those of \mfm, particularly for CRAFx2, where the default model outperforms \musicgen in various metrics.
-Thus, we assume this performance gap of \musicgen may be attributed to its training on 32~kHz audio compared with the 44.1~kHz used for \mfm, which could limit its effectiveness for full-band tasks, such as music mixing, that require higher sampling rates.
+Using the \mfm features leads to the best performance.
+The Jukebox and \musicgen features provide improvements but not as effective as those of \mfm, particularly for CRAFx2, where the default model outperforms both Jukebox and \musicgen in various metrics.
+For \musicgen, we assume this performance gap may be attributed to its training on 32~kHz audio compared with the 44.1~kHz used for \mfm, which limit its effectiveness for full-band tasks, such as music mixing, that require higher sampling rates.
 There is no data-driven approach that used task-agnostic features of the input stems for music mixing improvement.
 Thus, we can conclude that incorporating the \mfm features benefits both the training and performance of automatic music mixing models.
 This aligns with recent design studies~\citep{lefford2021context, vanka2023adoption}, advocating for the incorporation of contextual inputs.